Niranjan3093/NYC-311-Service-Request-Analysis/README.md

 - Relationship between location type and complaint type

 ## 📁 Files
-- `notebook.html` – Full analysis with charts and comments
+- `notebook.ipynb` – Full analysis with charts and comments
-- `documentation.pdf` – Formal project write-up
-- `sample_data.csv` – Sample of the dataset used
+- `sample_data.zip` – Sample of the dataset used

 ## 📎 Dataset Source
 NYC Open Data – 311 Service Requests from 2010 to Present